What is Central Heating?

 Central heating is the system to provide you warmth in the whole interior of your building or a proportion of building to every room in the home from a heating source or a central point.

-It can also be used combined with other systems in order to control the buildings temperature.
+It can also be used combined with other systems in order to control the temperature of the building.

 More often, it is seen to use in a colder climate to heat a group of buildings or building rooms.